caleb531/awesome-cpt/docs/post-types.md

-# Post Types
+# Documentation: Post Types

 ## Basic syntax

-You can create a new custom post type using the `PostType` class, the constructor for which accepts two required arguments:

-1. An array containing properties specific to Awesome CPT (these include most of the properties documented below)
+You can create a new custom post type using the `PostType` class.
+The constructor for which accepts an array containing properties specific to Awesome CPT (these include most of the properties documented below).
-2. The arguments array that is normally passed to WordPress's [`register_post_type()`](https://codex.wordpress.org/Function_Reference/register_post_type) function

 Ever post type requires an ID (lowercase letters and underscores only) and the singular and plural variants of the post type name (letters and spaces only).
+The singular and plural names should be lowercase *in most cases* (special casing is mentioned in the next section).

 ```
 $movie = new Awesome_Post_Type( array(